MasterSais/uvo/API.md

 ```js
 length<T extends Lengthy>(len: number | (() => number), error?: Error): Validator<T>
 ```
 Compares length with 'len' param.
 Requires to be an object like or string.
+Type: validator.
+Returns input value on success.

 ```js
 import * as v from 'uvo';